Pippet family of Solihull

-The Pippet Family are a family of designers and artists based in Warwickshire and Birmingham, who specialised in Catholic decorative schemes for churches, ecclesiastical metalwork and stained glass windows as well as some textile items.
+The Pippet family are a family of designers and artists based in Warwickshire and Birmingham, who specialised in Catholic decorative schemes for churches, ecclesiastical metalwork and stained glass windows as well as some textile items.
 They were part of the British Gothic Revival, notably working for John Hardman & Co in the style of Pugin.

 Joseph Aloysius Pippet

 Born in Somerset in 1840 he was briefly educated at Downside Catholic school until his family moved to Leamington after his father was appointed land agent to the Throckmortons.
-His father was a notable convert to Catholicism, which is mentioned in his obituary.
+As mentioned in his obituary, his father was a notable convert to Catholicism.
 Joseph was apprenticed at John Hardman and Co sometime in 1853, becoming a reliable designer and design practice co-ordinator.
-He designed the interior decoration for Pugin's All Saints' Church in Barton-upon-Irwell, Lancashire, as well as wall paintings as for Shrewsbury Roman Catholic Cathedral, the latter of which had become hidden in twentieth century refurbishing but revealed in restoration work since 2019.
+He designed the interior decoration for Pugin's All Saints' Church in Barton-upon-Irwell, Lancashire, as well as wall paintings for Shrewsbury Roman Catholic Cathedral, the latter of which had become hidden in twentieth century refurbishing but revealed in restoration work since 2019.
 He worked particularly closely with Pugin's apprentice and son-in-law J.H.
 Powell.
-In the 1860's he decorated St Peter's church, Hascombe.
+In the 1860s he decorated St Peter's church, Hascombe.
 Other examples of his work are in: Holy Trinity Church, Winchester; Salford Cathedral; Church of the Sacred Heart, Caterham, Surrey.

-He married Juliet Elizabeth Mary Canning of Handsworth, Birmingham in 1865 and they had sixteen children.
+He married Juliet Elizabeth Mary Canning of Handsworth, Birmingham in 1865 and had sixteen children.
 Juliet managed her husband's accounts, writing letters concerning wages and more personal problems to J.H.
 Powell of Hardman and Co on behalf of Joseph.
 She was also an exceptional embroiderer, as were two of her daughters.
-Out of seven daughters four became nuns, one of whom went on to become the Abbess at Teignmouth.
+Out of seven daughters four became nuns, one of whom became the Abbess at Teignmouth.
 He died in September 1903 at his house in Solihull from pneumonia.
-There was a solemn requiem held at St. Augustine's Church, Solihull, the family church with many artistic contributions by his family; his funeral took place at Baddesley Clinton.
+There was a solemn requiem held at St Augustine of England Church, Solihull, the family church with many artistic contributions by his family; his funeral took place at Baddesley Clinton.